xenondice/317/README.md

 ### Serial
 ![alt_text](https://i.imgur.com/SUMn21W.jpg)
 Responsable for convaying the LED data to a physical model connected over USB.
-Will crash if it can't find the Arduino controlling the lights.
+Will exit if it can't find the Arduino controlling the lights.
 The folder arduino_files containes the code on the arduino running the lights on the large_cube model.

 ### 2D plot
 ![alt_text](https://i.imgur.com/fXxC1Tp.png)